-Twitch streamer Pokimane discusses work burnout
+Twitch star Pokimane feels "burnt out" by streaming

 Pokimane, real name Imane Anys, discussed her feelings of burnout in a video on her second channel.
 The streamer states she is “burnt out, unlike any other way I’ve been burnt out in the past.”
 Anys detailed how she has trouble turning down projects as she attempted to live a life without regret.

 Anys streams on the Pokimane channel for up to six hours at a time, playing popular titles Valorant, League Of Legends and Fortnite.
-The streamer also has numerous other projects in the works, which recently included an appearance in the Ryan Reynolds produced film Free Guy.
+The streamer also has numerous other projects in the works, which recently included an appearance in the Ryan Reynolds-starring film Free Guy.

 Anys has previously taken a break from streaming, as she spent a month away from Twitch last summer because of feelings of burnout.
 This time around, though, it seems like Anys wants to change how she streams under the Pokimane channel permanently.